Sex Therapy in Nanaimo

 The Space

 Sex therapy occurs in a contained space where sexual concerns can be named without judgment, vulnerability is met with care, and intimacy can be explored without pressure.
-All work is conversational and conducted within a professional setting where boundaries and safety are paramount.
+All work is conversational and conducted within a professional setting.

 The therapy room creates the conditions where intimacy can begin to shift, with less expectation and more emotional contact.